-Everyone has his or her own idea as to which WordPress SEO plugin is best.
+Everyone has his or her own idea as to which WordPress SEO plugin is best, especially for Local SEO.
 If you’re on the fence and unsure of which one(s) to install, here are several that have been popular among site owners and marketing professionals for many years:

 1. Yoast SEO